Promotion to Senior Lecturer

 The panel will review the evidence provided and how this aligns with the Senior Lecturer role profile, along with the discussion topics.
 The panel will then make a recommendation to the Vice Chancellor.

-The Promotions Panel will meet in August to review applications and outcomes will be provided to applicants no later than 31 August 2023.
+Outcomes will be provided to applicants no later than 31 August.

-You will be informed in writing of your new grade and salary, and changes to remuneration, along with title, will be actioned by our Employee Services team.
+You will be informed in writing of your new grade and salary, and changes to remuneration, along with title, will be actioned by our Operations team.

 If your application is unsuccessful, feedback will be provided.
 We also advise discussing feedback with your line manager and Head of Department, who will be able to support you with future applications.